 Carbamazepine: In a pharmacokinetic interaction study in healthy volunteers, no significant effect was observed on the plasma levels of carbamazepine or its active metabolite in patients receiving concomitant Sumamed 250 mg.

-Cyclosporin: In a pharmacokinetic study with healthy volunteers who were administered a 500 mg/day oral dose of Sumamed 250 mg for 3 days and were then administered a single 10 mg/kg oral dose of cyclosporin, the resulting cyclosporin Cmax and AUC0-5 were found to be significantly elevated.
-Consequently, caution should be exercised before considering concurrent administration of these drugs.
+Cyclosporin: In the absence of conclusive data from pharmacokinetics or clinical studies investigating potential interaction between Sumamed 250 mg and cyclosporin, caution should be exercised before concurrent administration of these drugs.
 If co-administration of these drugs is necessary, cyclosporin levels should be monitored and the dose adjusted accordingly.

 Methylprednisolone: In a pharmacokinetic interaction study in healthy volunteers, Sumamed 250 mg had no significant effect on the pharmacokinetics of methylprednisolone.